miruji/GASS/README.md

 enum
 ```
 enum testList:
   TEST1 = "123"
   TEST2 = "321"
 end
 ```
-types & variables
+variables
-> All types are expected to be used as in gas.
-This should give more control when needed
+> Variables have a name and assigned value on the right.
 ```
 a = "Hello!"
-string a = "Hello!"
+a = func:
+  return 10
+end
 ```
 gas code
 ```
 asm:
-  # assembler here
+  # assembler block here
 end
 ```